tangtaidvlp/Tom/README.md

 # TOM
 An Android application with main features are Flashcard management and English-Vietnamese Dictionary

-# Featurers
+# Features
 - Create flashcards and group them into customizable sets
 - Playing flashcards with 4 playing modes
 - English-Vietnamese dictionary (with a real dictionary source)
-- Using Google translate directly into the app (intergrate Google Translate API, but it is now disabled)
+- Using Google translate directly into the app (integrate Google Translate API, but it is now disabled)
 - Floating dictionary (like TFlat or Messenger Bubble Chat)

 # Technology